Pillai of Pallichal

+Pillai of Pallichal is a Nair title of the order of nobility in Travancore.
+The holders of the title held the lands of the Padmanabhaswamy Temple.
+The most notorious holder of the title, whose given name is disputed, was executed by King Marthanda Varma in the 1750s and relations banished.

+Their absolute powers declined since the seizure of power and the creation of the state of Travancore under royal authority by King Marthanda Varma in the 1750s.

+Pallichal Pillai

-Pallichal Pillai was one of the eight domains known as Ettuveetil Pillamar in the medieval history of south Kerala.The Ettuveetil Pillamar were the part of the administrative system in Travancore (which consisted of territory of the present Thiruvananthapuram i.e. the capital of the state of Keralam and the district of Kanyakumari in Tamil Nadu) from early times.
+Pallichal Pillai was one of the eight noble houses known as Ettuveetil Pillamar in the medieval history of south Kerala.
+The Ettuveetil Pillamar were the part of the administrative system in Travancore (which consisted of territory of the present Thiruvananthapuram i.e. the capital of the state of Keralam and the district of Kanyakumari in Tamil Nadu) from early times.
 They were known as Desavazhis, who were directly subordinate to the supreme power which was Nāduvāzhi.

 Pallichal Pillai and Kodumon Pillai were the most powerful domains among the eight in Travancore.
 In the earlier 17th century the Karanavar of the family of Pallichal Pillai moved to Vanchimuttam near Attingal.
 All the family members of Pallichal Pillai family remained in Pallichal.
 This was because the Pallichal Pillai had slightly more alliance with Kollam and Attingal Swaroopams, and the south and east part of Karamana River was under the jurisdiction of Travancore, and because Pallichal is in this area.
 So he moved to avoid allegation of sedition on him by the Travancore royal family.